Packing in Circle#

 Note

 We recommend that the defined insertion box have at least a distance of \({d^{max}_p}\) (maximum diameter of particles) from the triangulation boundaries.
-Otherwise, particles may have an overlap with the triangulation walls in the insertion.
+Otherwise, particles may be inserted with an overlap with the triangulation walls.

-insertion distance threshold specifies the initial distance between the particles in the insertion.
-If we choose a non_uniform insertion, this initial distance is added by a random number to generate randomness.
+insertion distance threshold specifies the initial distance between inserted particles.
+A random number is added to this initial position in every direction to generate randomness in the particles.
 The random numbers are generated in the range [0 - insertion maximum offset], and from a seed of insertion prn seed.

 Lagrangian Physical Properties#

-The gravitational acceleration as well as the physical properties of particles and walls are specified in the Lagrangian physical properties subsection.
-These properties include diameter and density of particles, Young’s modulus, Poisson’s ratio, restitution coefficient and friction coefficients.
+The gravitational acceleration as well as the physical properties of particles and walls are specified in the lagrangian physical properties subsection.
+These properties include particle diameter and density, Young’s modulus, Poisson’s ratio, restitution coefficient and friction coefficients.

 subsection lagrangian physical properties